doesdev/any2buffer/README.md

 > Pass anything, get Node buffer back

-* Note - If no type is passed and we can't guess the type we'll use fs to see if it's a file path.
-Obviously this will affect performance, so if you know what type it will be or it is something we can assert (base64 or hex) then you can avoid touching the file system.
+* Note - If no encoding is passed and we can't guess the encoding we'll use fs to see if it's a file path.
+Obviously this will affect performance, so if you know what encoding it is or it is something we can assert (base64 or hex) then you can avoid touching the file system.

+* Other note - If no encoding is given, we can't assert the encoding, and it's not a valid file path then we will default the buffer to UTF-8.
+Pull requests for other encoding assertions are welcome, currently we only assert base64 and hex.

 ## install